bettycakez/blog/content/posts/family_tech_market_map.md

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrKQ5Lyf66G5pJc6?backgroundColor=pink&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-Note that this market map is a living document that I'll continue adding to.
-You can view the companies and contribute to the Airtable above.
+This market map is a living document.
+You can view the companies, contribute to the Airtable above, and message me with your edits and feedback.
 Any Family Tech companies missing? <a href="https://airtable.com/shruhv7HKjFLtUU36" target="_blank">Share them here</a>.

 ---